FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Configuration_Guide/_index.md

    <tbody>
       <tr>
          <td><p><strong>Options available with AIX systems</strong></p>         </td>
-         <td><p><span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> for AIX supports COMMUNICATION SERVER 5 SNA LU 6.2 Services through the CPIC programming interface.</p>         </td>
+         <td><p>{{< Gateway/componentshortname  >}} for AIX supports COMMUNICATION SERVER 5 SNA LU 6.2 Services through the CPIC programming interface.</p>         </td>
       </tr>
    </tbody>
 </table>

 ## TCP/IP network interface configuration

-To work with TCP/IP, <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> requires the following information:
+To work with TCP/IP, {{< Gateway/componentshortname  >}} requires the following information:

--   The **local port numbers** where <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> listens in order to receive incoming connections.
+-   The **local port numbers** where {{< Gateway/componentshortname >}} listens in order to receive incoming connections.
     You must assign a different port number to each configured file transfer protocol.
 Make sure that these port numbers are not currently in use, and that no application on the system will try to use them during operation.
 It is recommended that you select port numbers in the range **5000** to **65000**.
-Configure the port numbers in the configuration menu and then restart <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span>.
+Configure the port numbers in the configuration menu and then restart {{< Gateway/componentshortname >}}.
 -   Either a **host name** or **IP address** to use as authoritative host for incoming connections.
     Use one of the following:
     -   The host name of the local machine
     -   The looped address (localhost or 127.0.0.1)
     -   An empty address

-<span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> Site objects group all parameters that apply to outgoing connections.
+{{< Gateway/componentshortname  >}} Site objects group all parameters that apply to outgoing connections.
 For each remote machine and each configured file transfer protocol, you must create a Site object where you supply the TCP/IP address and port number that the remote machine expects for that protocol.
-To create <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> Sites, use either the Windows GUI or the peladm line command.
+To create {{< Gateway/componentshortname  >}} Sites, use either the Windows GUI or the peladm line command.

 ### Example

-The following example creates a Site using the command <span class="code">peladm create\_site</span> for a Site in PHSE protocol at dotted IP address <span class="bold_in_para">193.56.234.50</span> and port number <span class="bold_in_para">22001</span>:
+The following example creates a Site using the command `peladm create_site` for a Site in PHSE protocol at dotted IP address **193.56.234.50** and port number **22001**:

     peladm create_site  -pr PHSE  -a SITE1  -pi SITE1

                         -da 193.56.234.50/22001

-You can specify either the host name (when using DNS facilities), or the IP dotted address (such as 193.56.234.50) as the IP destination address fields for Sites to which <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> connects over TCP/IP.
+You can specify either the host name (when using DNS facilities), or the IP dotted address (such as 193.56.234.50) as the IP destination address fields for Sites to which {{< Gateway/componentshortname  >}} connects over TCP/IP.

 ## LU 6.2 network interface configuration